 - The 2020 Something In the Water Festival is canceled.
 The festival will take place between April 23 and April 25, 2021.
 Tickets purchased for the 2020 festival will be honored for next year’s event.

-- The Virginia Museum of Contemporary Art (MOCA) Boardwalk Art Show presented by PNC Bank is being rescheduled from the weekend of June 19-21 to October 23-25 given the continuing COVID-19 pandemic.
-This signature Virginia Beach event is now in its 65th year.
+- The Virginia Museum of Contemporary Art (MOCA) Boardwalk Art Show presented by PNC Bank was rescheduled from the weekend of June 19-21 to October 23-25 given the continuing COVID-19 pandemic.
+On August 14, organizers announced the decision to cancel the event.
+Details on the 2021 show will be released in the coming months.

 - The 12th Annual She-Crab Soup Classic has been canceled.
 The event was scheduled for April 18.
 It will return in 2021.